Sign-up ends in:

 Go for a golf fitting to find the perfect option.

-The longer your shaft is, the more clubhead speed you can produce.
+The longer the driver shaft you play with, the more clubhead speed you can produce.

 Using the Trackman statistics on PGA Tour players, we notice that the average driver speed is 6 mph faster than a 3-wood.
 A stock driver shaft is 45.75 inches, while a 3-wood stretches 43.25 inches, over 2 inches shorter.

-Lighter swing weight is another option if your clubs cost you speeds on the downswing.
+Another thing to look at is the swing weight of your golf club.
 The swing weight is how heavy a club feels to a golfer as you swing it.

 The lightest swing weight is A0, while G9 is the heaviest option.
 The standard men’s swing weight ranges from D1 to D3, while ladies are C5 to C7.